Service members Opportunity Colleges (SOC)

 Hundreds of thousands of servicemembers and their family members enroll annually in programs offered by SOC member universities, colleges, community colleges, and technical institutes such as John Wood.
 Military students may enroll in associate, bachelor, and graduate-level degree programs on school campuses, military installations, and armories within the United States and overseas.

-If you would like to have a SOC evaluation of your academic records by JWCC, download SOC evaluation form.
-Be sure to submit it along with the necessary military and academic transcripts directly to the Enrollment Services Office, John Wood Community College, 1301 South 48th Street, Quincy, IL, 62305.
+If you would like to have a SOC evaluation of your academic records by JWCC, please contact Lisa Snodgrass at email@example.com.
+All military transcripts and prior college transcripts must be received before and evaluation can be completed.
+The necessary military and academic transcripts can be sent directly to the Registrars Office, John Wood Community College, 1301 South 48th Street, Quincy, IL, 62305.